 It was around the middle of the fourteenth century when the first metal models of the kovsh appeared.
 In this period, the name kovsh was created for the vessel.
 Due to the variation in sizes, origin and uses, it is perhaps best to refer to the vessel as kovshi.
-Over the centuries there have even been different terms invented to refer to the diverse kovshi.
-The larger kovshi, referred to as vynosny, were shared between dining companions, the smaller ones known as piti, were given to each guest as real glasses.
+Over the centuries, there have even been different terms invented to refer to the diverse kovshi.
+The larger kovshi, referred to as vynosny, were shared between dining companions.
+The smaller ones – known as piti, were given to each guest as real glasses.
 The smaller, individual-sized kovshi were sometimes utilised as a ladle, used to pour out the drink from a larger kovsh.
 For presentation purposes, the smaller kovshi used as ladles were often hooked on the side of the larger kovshi.

 Perhaps the most famous form of kovshi is the zhalovannye.
-This form of kovshi was popular around the eigthteenth century.
+This form of kovshi was popular around the eighteenth century.
 The zhalovannye almost entirely lost their function as vessels and started to become made for decorative purposes.
-They were frequently awarded as gifts from the Tsars to loyal supporters of the empire, often the zhalovannye would have been engraved with the recipients name on the side.
-An example of the gifting of a kovshi is Tsar Peter I the Great presenting to Frederick Augustus I of Saxony a beautiful kovshi made of gold and Niello, wonderfully decorated with pearls and sapphires.
+They were frequently awarded as gifts from the Tsars to loyal supporters of the empire, often the zhalovannye would have been engraved with the recipient’s name on the side.
+An example of the gifting of a kovshi is Tsar Peter I the Great presenting to Frederick Augustus I of Saxony a beautiful kovshi made of gold and Niello, decorated with pearls and sapphires.

 Although the kovsh suffered from a slight decline in the mid nineteenth century, there was a resurgence of the kovsh in the late nineteenth century as purely an ornamental object.
 Some of the famous Russian silver craftsmen including Ovchinnikov, Khlebnikov, Maria Semenova and also Fabergé created colourful examples of the kovshi, mostly decorated with cloisonné technique and further ornamented with precious stones, with the most varied shapes: viking boats, horses, birds.